deanwampler/ai-toolkits-experiments/llama-stack/README.md

 ### Build and Run Llama Stack

-I picked the `venv` option after having some troubles with the `conda` option:
+I picked the `venv` option after having some troubles with the `conda` option (but I still used the minimal conda environment above, as the baseline...):

 ```shell
 INFERENCE_MODEL=llama3.2:3B uv run --with llama-stack llama stack build --template ollama --image-type venv --run
 ```

-Test this by running the [demo script](https://llama-stack.readthedocs.io/en/latest/getting_started/index.html#step-3-run-the-demo), which I have adapted in `demo-script.py`:
+Test this in a second terminal window this by running the [demo script](https://llama-stack.readthedocs.io/en/latest/getting_started/index.html#step-3-run-the-demo), which I have adapted in `demo-script.py`:

 ```shell
 $ uv run --with llama-stack-client demo_script.py